 jmonitor:

-# Optional: use a specific logger service (Symfony's default is "logger").
+# Optional (recommended): use a specific logger service (Symfony's default is "logger").

-# See "Debugging" section below for more informations.
+# See "Debugging" section below for more information.

 # Optional: provide a custom HTTP client service